bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 ## Overview

 In this week's module, students will learn how to create server-side APIs using the Express.js framework.
-As the most widely-used Node.js server framework, Express.js allows students to quickly and easily establish API routes and associated HTTP request methods.
+As the most widely used Node.js server framework, Express.js allows us to quickly and easily establish API routes and associated HTTP request methods.

-In this week's virtual classes, you'll review setting up an Express.js application using standard GET routes and GET routes with parameters, as well as review Express server basics.
+In this week's virtual classes, you'll review setting up an Express.js application using both standard GET routes and GET routes with parameters, as well as review Express.js server basics.

 | Day | Topic                | Location   |
 | --- | -------------------- | ---------- |